ParallelMaths/parallel/pages/10-06-heroic-hidden-figures.md

 So, `(1 + 0.05)^2 ≈ 1 + (2 × 0.05) ≈  1.1`

-The actual answer is 1.1025, so it is a reasonably good approximation approximation.
+The actual answer is 1.1025, so it is a reasonably good approximation.

 Now try the approximation for yourself.